M04m1n3/CTF-WRITEUPS/pingCTF/writeup.md

 ## solution:

-it's values from fibanocci sequence we have to get the order of each number in the fib the order represent the ascci:
+it's values from fibonacci sequence we have to get the order of each number in the fib the order represent the ascci: